 Deodorants and the origins of flamenco

-The first references to flamenco can be found only in the latter part of the eighteenth-century and then it was primarily associated with the Romani people, yet it is obvious that the flamenco is a product of the uniquely Andalusian miscegenation of cultures.
-Flamenco does indeed sound Romani but at the same time also Arabic, Jewish and Spanish.
-According to one theory, the word “flamenco” itself comes from the Arabic fellah mengu, meaning “expelled peasant.”
-The fellah mengu were Arabs who remained in Spain after the fall of Granada in 1492 and joined Romani communities in order to avoid persecution.
+The first references to flamenco can be found only in the latter part of the eighteenth-century CE and then it was associated with the Romani people.
+Yet it is obvious that the flamenco is a product of the uniquely Andalusian miscegenation of cultures.
+The music does indeed sound Romani but at the same time also Arabic, Jewish and Spanish.
+According to one theory, the word “flamenco” comes from the Arabic fellah mengu, meaning “expelled peasant.”
+The fellah mengu were Arabs who remained in Spain after the fall of Granada in 1492 and some of them joined Romani communities in order to avoid persecution.
 The Arabs and the Roma must have played guitar together and danced.

 In Our Time, “Muslim Spain”